Scientific axes

 Axis 1: Territories, environment, adaptation

 The goal of this axis is to examine the long-term relationships between societies and their environments, from the Holocene period up to the present day.
-There are two main objectives: to recreate socio-environmental histories of regions, and to put the current dynamics governing the process of sustainable and harmonious development (environmental, economic, social, cultural, etc.) of regions into perspective, drawing on elements from theoretical and applied thinking, focusing on transition mechanisms and adaptations of regions and societies.
-Of particular interest is how cultural factors affect the organization of regions and the role played by the representations that the actors have of these spaces.
+There are two main objectives: to document the socio-environmental histories of regions, and to put the current dynamics governing the processes of sustainable and harmonious development (environmental, economic, social, cultural, etc.) of regions into perspective, drawing on elements from theoretical and applied thinking, focusing on transition mechanisms and the adaptations put in place by regions and societies.
+Of particular interest is how cultural factors affect the organization of regions and the role played by the actors' depictions of these spaces.
 This is all viewed through the prism of transition and adaptation, encouraging a multilevel spatiotemporal approach.
 The IntelEspace platform is highly important to this axis, in particular to the following fields of study:

 • The long-term coevolution of societies and the environment in order to highlight the impact of environmental changes on development strategies put in place by societies and the responses of these environments to human interventions, with a primary focus on archeological and paleoenvironmental research.
-Anthropogenic impacts and environmental risks are assessed to investigate the influence of current changes to variables that control environmental dynamics on future trajectories of evolution, including risk escalation.
+Anthropogenic impacts and environmental risks are assessed to investigate the influence of current changes to variables that control environmental dynamics for future trajectories of evolution, including risk escalation.

 • The interdisciplinary analysis of the development processes of regions – economic, social or environmental – particularly rural spaces, mountainous areas and small cities.
 Analysis of the spatial dynamics of regional development is undertaken via collaborative work involving geographers, economists, historians, architects, and agronomists.